jimmyeisenhauer/iPhoneWebDriverSim/README.md

 Hooking it up to a Selenium Grid2
 =============
-Once you have the app installed on your device or emulator.
+Launch the app.
 Go to the iOS Settings app.
 Near the bottom there will be an "iWebDriver" settings area.
 Going into that you should see settings for Server port and Grid Host/Port.
 Fill in the details as desired.

 Resources
 =============